Exploring the Interplay Between Voice, Personality, and Gender in Human-Agent Interactions: Findings and Results

 \subsection{User Perceptions and User-Agent Personality Synchrony}

-We also examined patterns of personality synchrony between participants and the perceived personality of the first voice they interacted with.
-Throughout the entire sample, a significant correlation was found (rs=0.124, n=388, p<.05), suggesting that participants perceived that first voice they interacted with had a personality that was similar to their own personality.
-When broken down by participant gender, this effect was observed only among male participants (rs=0.150, n=276, p<.05).
-However, among female participants (n=102), no significant correlation was observed (rs=0.025, n=102, p=0.80).
+We also explored patterns of personality synchrony between participants and the perceived personality of the first voice they interacted with.
+Across the full sample, we initially observed a positive correlation ($r_s=0.124$, $n=388$, $p=0.025$), suggesting a tendency for participants to perceive the first agent as having a personality similar to their own.
+However, after applying Holm-Bonferroni corrections \cite{holm1979simple} for multiple comparisons, this effect did not remain statistically significant (adjusted $\alpha = 0.017$).

-These observations suggest that gender emerged as a key differentiator in whether participants' own personality could influence their perceptions of a virtual agent's voice.
-Particularly in regards to the first voice they interacted with, we observed that in situations where little information was available, participants appeared to project their own personality onto the agent, suggesting an expectation towards user-agent personality synchrony.
-This, in regards to the research question \textbf{RQ2 - {\textit{User-Agent Personality Synchrony}}:} To what extent do users project their own personality traits onto virtual agents, and how does user-agent personality synchrony influence users perceptions in Human-Agent interactions?
+When disaggregating by participant gender, a significant correlation was observed among male participants ($r_s=0.150$, $n=276$, $p=0.013$), which remained significant after correction.
+In contrast, no significant correlation was observed among female participants ($r_s=0.025$, $n=102$, $p=0.80$).
+Because the female participant subgroup was substantially smaller than the male subgroup, the absence of a significant association should not necessarily be interpreted as evidence that such an effect is absent.

+Taken together, these findings provide preliminary evidence consistent with personality synchrony, although this evidence was not uniform across analyses.
+While the overall correlation across the full sample did not remain statistically significant after applying Holm-Bonferroni corrections \cite{holm1979simple}, the effect observed among male participants remained significant.
+Therefore, the observed relationship should be interpreted as an exploratory finding rather than evidence of a general synchrony effect across participants.

+These observations indicate that the relationship between self-perceived personality and perceived agent personality varied across the participant groups examined in this exploratory study.
+Specifically, synchrony effects were observed only in the first interaction and primarily among male participants.
+Whether this pattern reflects genuine differences across participant groups or is influenced by the unequal subgroup sizes cannot be determined from the present study and should be investigated in future work.

+In response to \textbf{RQ2 - \textit{User-Agent Personality Synchrony}}: \textit{To what extent do users project their own personality traits onto virtual agents, and how does perceived personality similarity influence user evaluations?}, our findings provide preliminary evidence consistent with the possibility that users may project their own personality onto agents during initial exposure.
+Within this study, the observed pattern was limited to participants' first interaction with a synthesized voice and to the male participant subgroup.